-Buildings and structures

-Machinery and vehicles

-Tools, furniture and fixtures
+- Machinery and vehicles 4 15 years - Tools, furniture and fixtures 2 20 years a.
+Goodwill

-2- 20 years

 The useful lives, residual values, and depreciation methods are reviewed at the end of each reporting period.
 Changes in useful lives, residual values, and depreciation methods are applied prospectively as changes of accounting estimates.